dotnet/docs/docs/csharp/language-reference/operators/assignment-operator.md

 ## Null-coalescing assignment

-Beginning with C# 8.0, you can use the null-coalescing assignment operator `??=` to assign the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to `null`.
+You can use the null-coalescing assignment operator `??=` to assign the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to `null`.
 For more information, see the [?? and ??= operators](null-coalescing-operator.md) article.

 ## Operator overloadability